-Organic brake pads (also known as NAO, or “non-asbestos organic”) were developed as an alternative to asbestos pads, composed of various fibers mixed with binding resins to hold them together.
-Some common materials used in organic brake pads include glass, fiber, rubber, carbon and Kevlar.
-The materials and tools used to manufacture organic brake pads are still the least expensive today, which is why the majority (roughly 70%) of new cars sold in the US still come with them from the factory.
+Organic brake pads (also known as NAO, or “non-asbestos organic”) are composed of various materials—like glass, fiber, rubber, carbon and Kevlar—mixed with binding resins that hold them together.
+The materials and tools used to manufacture organic brake pads are still the least expensive, which is why about 70% of new cars sold in the U.S. come factory-fitted with organic brakes.

 - Soft, quiet, easy on brake rotors